fmontesi/language-jolie/README.md

 # language-jolie
-Support for the Jolie language in the Atom editor
+Support for the Jolie language in the Atom editor.